ArcturusB/csv-to-tabular/README.md

 csv-to-tabular
 ==============

-An script to create LaTeX tabulars from CSV data, with easy units and uncertainties handling.
+A script to create LaTeX tabulars from CSV data, with easy units and uncertainties handling.

 This script relies on the `siunitx` package to display numbers and